thebravoman/software_engineering_2013/class33_homework/07/README.txt

   Description: Being able to record your soloing over the track.
-    Task 1: Recoring from the mic - Nedelcho Delchev Task 2: Saving the mp3 file in a local directory - Nedelcho Delchev Task 3: Sharing your recordings in the web - Nedelcho Delchev
+    Task 1: Recoring from the mic - Nedelcho Delchev Task 2: Saving the mp3 file in a local directory - Nedelcho Delchev Task 3: Writing the mp3's info in a csv - Nedelcho Delchev Task 3: Sharing your recordings in the web - Nedelcho Delchev

 Repo: